Trait mmtk::vm::Scanning

 • object: The object to be scanned.

-• edge_visitor: Called back for each edge.
+• slot_visitor: Called back for each field.

 source